instructor-adam/pilotbootcamp/README.md

 9. 07/25 (Thu): Write a function to insert a range of entries from one array into another array.
 This is a HackerRank problem. **Due 7/29.** `insert-range`.
+10. 07/29 (Mon): Implement dutch national flag partitioning, but for a linked list.
+Solve it on HR. **Due 7/30.** `linked-list-pivoting`.